 If you want a Master of Arts or a Master of Criminal Justice, you’ll need to earn 30 credit hours after receiving your Bachelor degree.
 Many people work on their Master degree while they’re working in the field, which means it can take between two and three years to finish a Master’s program.

-Featured Master Program: Everest University – Master of Science in Criminal Justice
+Featured Master Program: Boston University – Master of Criminal Justice

 If you want a PhD in criminal justice, it can take up to seven years to earn the required 90 credit hours.